hack4impact-uiuc/globalgiving-tool/README.md

 INSERT IMAGE

-To kick off a job to run that scraper and update the database:
+To kick off a job to run a scraper and update the database:
 * globalgiving run [scraper_name]